gve-sw/python_AXL_examples/README.md

  - The getSubs() function of the list_subscribers_and_phones.py script will generate a text file that has the name of the subscribers.

- - The listUsers() function of the list_users.py script will generate a CSV file that has First,Last,UserID for each user.
+ - The listUsers() function of the list_users.py script will generate a CSV file that has First,Last,UserID,telephoneNumber,mobileNumber,homeNumber for each user.

  - The executeQuery() function of the list_devices_and_dns.py script will perform a SQL Query of the CUCM DB using AXL.
 There are various example queries in that script that return devices and their associated descriptions, device types and DNs that could be useful in extracting extension numbers (DNs) for specific types of devices